 They drink wine with most meals and since the skin of red grapes is packed with resveratrol, they’re getting a huge dose of anti-aging goodness with every glass.

 The good news is… There is a way for us to catch up to the French without even opening a bottle…

 You can add resveratrol to your diet by eating more peanuts, pistachios, blueberries, cranberries and even dark chocolate (watch the sugar, though).
 And nutrients from whole food sources are usually better absorbed by the body and should be your first line of defense.

 If you don’t think you can get enough that way, consider a simple resveratrol supplement.
-There are lots of them out there.
-Some formulated to help with other health problems associated with aging.

 - Old human cells rejuvenated in breakthrough discovery on ageing — University of Exeter